bnb/ideas/README.md

 ### WebTunnel
 Blog/website plugin that has the host list depenedencies of a post/page/section on their site, and returns a status of the content of the list - Still works, old version is used, message on where to read more about the dependncy, etc.

+### Link it forward
+Link it forward allows the HTML author to link to pages that don't currently exist, but _will exist in the future_.
+There will be a visual representation of the link that tells the reader if the link currently exists or not.
+Based off the idea of linking to the next post in a series of blog posts before it's published, so readers in the future can go to the next post without the author needing to edit the original.

 ## Tent

 ### Jiffy Reactions